-It is not uncommon for the acquired company to shut after acquisition, which happens mainly due to interference from the acquirer company management (or they discover lot of dirt in the acquisition later).
-However Yahoo CEO has assured they won’t screw with Tumblr.
+It is not uncommon for the acquired company to shut after the acquisition, which happens mainly due to interference from the acquirer company management (or they discover a lot of dirt in the acquisition later).
+However, Yahoo CEO has assured they won’t screw with Tumblr.
 But her tweet says something more or “less”?

 Few interesting articles to read about the acquisition,

 - Why Yahoo acquiring Tumblr for $1 billion makes a certain horrible kind of sense